dhia06-dridi/voice-recognition/README.md

 # Speech Recognition with Deep Learning

-A robust real-time speech recognition system built with PyTorch and EfficientNet, trained on the Google Speech Commands dataset to classify 35 different spoken words and commands with live audio processing capabilities.
+A  real-time speech recognition system built with PyTorch and EfficientNet, trained on the Google Speech Commands dataset to classify 35 different spoken words and commands with live audio processing capabilities.

 ## Overview